Aboualy/Face-detection-recognition-using-OpenCV-and-Python/README.md

 Two applications:
 One for face, eye and mouth detection using OpenCV and Python.
-And the other for Face Recognition using OpenCV and Python.
+And the other one for Face Recognition using OpenCV and Python.